 To this day I’m not sure I can honestly say that I’ve learned to live with that part of myself, but I’m on my way.
 The wimp in me entered stage during what possibly has been the most critical, demanding and exhausting time in my life.
 When I so wanted to be a hero and nothing else, that old wimp showed me I clearly wasn’t.

-After 12 years I try not being as hard as a judge, but rather accepting the fact I’m just not so very special—not a total hero, not a total wimp, just an old himp or wero. 😉 Somewhere in between, or even beyond the two there lives a man who is constantly learning to love life with everything in it, the good news and the bad.
+After 12 years I try not being as hard as a judge, but rather accepting the fact I’m just not so very special.
+Somewhere in between the hero and the wimp, or beyond the two, lives a man who is constantly learning to love life with everything in it, the good news and the bad.

 That man deeply owes to our son who was born and died on the 8th of August, 2003.